Alattiyur, Malappuram: Transportation

-Alathiyur village connects to other parts of India through Tirur town.
-National highway No.66 passes through Tirur and the northern stretch connects to Goa and Mumbai.
-The southern stretch connects to Cochin and Trivandrum.
-Highway No.966 goes to Palakkad and Coimbatore.
+Alathiyur connects to other parts of India through National Highway 66 via the towns of Kuttipuram, Ponnani and Puthanathani, each located about 14 km from Alathiyur.
+The northern stretch of NH 66 connects to Goa and Mumbai and the southern stretch connects to Cochin and Trivandrum.
 The nearest airport is at Kozhikode.
 The nearest major railway station is at Tirur.